 Good to know

 Need a loan?
-Have lower credit than you would like?
-See our guide to bad credit loans to explore lending solutions.
+Have a lower credit score than you would like?
+See our bad credit loans guide to explore lending solutions.

 Is a secured loan and an unsecured loan best?

 Both secured and unsecured loans have their place.
 In Canada most personal loans are unsecured.
 See below to see how they compare.